Lou Williams doesn't have to worry about where he'll be playing for the foreseeable future, it seems.

 Tony Jones of The Salt Lake Tribune reports the Clippers and Williams are expected to finalize their deal before today's practice.

-The clippers plan to finalize Lou Williams' contract extension today before practice, league sources tell the Salt Lake Tribune— Tony Jones (@tribjazz) February 7, 2018
+The clippers plan to finalize Lou Williams' contract extension today before practice, league sources tell the Salt Lake Tribune— Eric Walden (@tribjazz) February 7, 2018

 TNT analyst David Aldridge reports via Twitter that Williams was looking for stability after playing for three teams since the start of the 2015-16 season (Los Angeles Lakers, Houston Rockets and Clippers).